 Now, the next difference is that the Noopept from Peak Nootropics works very well with other powerful brain enhancing substances like Aniracetam and Choline CDP.
 However, the JL Noopept product doesn’t specify if it will work well with those substances.

 If you have decided on a specific Noopept powder, it is extremely important you know how to measure your own dosage.
 I strongly recommending investing in a quality scale to measure efficient doses.
-I use the Norpro 3080 Mini Measuring Spoons as well.
+I use Norpro 3080 Mini Measuring Spoons as well.